ValoQuang/porfolio-aws/README.md

 # The Spaghetti - ON-GOING PROJECT

 Spaghetti codes  - a fun term to describe a messy repository, codes.
-Yes that is correct, and no this is not an organised repository, or at least that is what I am trying to do, the repository as clean as possible .
+Yes that is correct, and no this is not an organised repository, or at least that is what I am trying to avoid.
 <br />
 Hi potential employers, my name is Quang, by the way.
 By the time this repository is made on October, I am proudly, serving in Finnish Defense Force.
 The service marks my 9-year of living in Finland, 2014 - 2023.